 For TEM problems, considering the property that the change usually corresponds to a sparse mean-shift (a sparse feature), we can adapt the general ACM and ASR for exponential family distributions in \cite{cao2018sequential} to the case when the signal is distributed as a Gaussian with sparse mean vector, and set the constraint set $\mathcal A$ for the unknown parameter to be $\Gamma = \{\theta: \|\theta\|_1 \leq s \}$ (refer to \cite{frecon2017bayesian} for an automatic choice of $s$) as a convex relaxation of the non-convex set that contains all sparse vectors with an upper bound on the sparsity level.
 Here, $\|\cdot\|_1$ and $\|\cdot\|_2$ denote the $\ell_1$ and $\ell_2$ norms in the Euclidean space, respectively.

-As shown in Fig. \ref{fig:signals}, $T_{\rm ACM}(b)$ and $T_{\rm ASR}(b)$ with $\Gamma = \mathbb{R}^d$ both stop at time $t=18$, CUSUM procedure with an all-one post-change mean vector stops at time $t=24$ and the generalized likelihood ratio (GLR) procedure stops at time $t=4$.
+Fig. \ref{fig:signals} gives an example of extracted signals for 15 consecutive angles; clearly, a few angles contains significant changes, which will be captured by the sequential change-point detection algorithm. $T_{\rm ACM}(b)$ and $T_{\rm ASR}(b)$ with $\Gamma = \mathbb{R}^d$ both stop at time $t=18$, CUSUM procedure with an all-one post-change mean vector stops at time $t=24$ and the generalized likelihood ratio (GLR) procedure stops at time $t=4$.
 Domain knowledge tells us that the change happens at time $t=17$.
 So the detection delays of our methods are $1$ while that of the CUSUM procedure is $7$ (meaning it takes two samples to detect).
 The GLR procedure raises a false alarm because it is too sensitive to noise.